brylevkirill/notes/interesting recent papers.md

 >	"We also prove that EPG reduces the variance of the gradient estimates without requiring deterministic policies and, for the Gaussian case, with no computational overhead.
 When the policy is Gaussian, we can now reinterpret deterministic policy gradients as an on-policy method: the deterministic policy of the original formulation is just the result of analytically integrating across actions in the Gaussian policy."
 >	"Both SPG and DPG approaches have significant shortcomings.
 For SPG, variance in the gradient estimates means that many trajectories are usually needed for learning.
 Since gathering trajectories is typically expensive, there is a great need for more sample efficient methods.
 DPG’s use of deterministic policies mitigates the problem of variance in the gradient but raises other difficulties.
 The theoretical support for DPG is limited since it assumes a critic that approximates ∇aQ when in practice it approximates Q instead.
 In addition, DPG learns off-policy, which is undesirable when we want learning to take the cost of exploration into account.
 More importantly, learning off-policy necessitates designing a suitable exploration policy, which is difficult in practice.
 In fact, efficient exploration in DPG is an open problem and most applications simply use independent Gaussian noise or the Ornstein-Uhlenbeck heuristic."
 >	"EPG also enables a practical contribution.
 Under certain conditions, we get an analytical expression for the covariance of the Gaussian that leads to a principled directed exploration strategy for continuous problems.
 We show that it is optimal in a certain sense to explore with a Gaussian policy such that the covariance is proportional to exp(H), where H is the scaled Hessian of the critic with respect to the actions.
 We present empirical results confirming that this new approach to exploration substantially outperforms DPG with Ornstein-Uhlenbeck exploration in four challenging MuJoCo domains."
+>	"EPG learns a stochastic policy but for a Gaussian policy is equivalent to DPG with a specific form of exploration, implying that it'd be fine to use it deterministically once trained."
   - `video` <https://youtube.com/watch?v=x2NFiP6cuXI> (Ciosek)

 #### ["Q-Prop: Sample-Efficient Policy Gradient with An Off-Policy Critic"](http://arxiv.org/abs/1611.02247) Gu, Lillicrap, Ghahramani, Turner, Levine